• Skip to primary navigation

 Notes

 • Chopped chocolate.
-This is another place to get creative with this recipe.
 I usually use 60-70% dark chocolate bars chopped up to press into the tops before baking.
-However any variety of chopped chocolate - including flavored bars- may be used.
-For example, my family loved when I used a salted caramel chocolate bar.
+However any variety of chopped chocolate – including flavored bars- may be used.
+For example, use a salted caramel chocolate bar!

 Store